-Applicants should present a project proposal of three to five pages detailing their plans, including the background, scope of the research, and how it addresses tomorrow’s topics today, the general sources and institutions with whom they would like to consult, and the relevance for the transatlantic relationship.
-Proposals must address one of the following global trends: climate change and sustainability, demographics and social change, technological breakthroughs, and urbanization.
+Applicants should present a project proposal of three to five pages detailing their plans, including the background, scope of the research, and how it addresses a global trend, the potential sources and institutions they would like to consult, and the relevance to the transatlantic partnership.

-Fellows receive a $5,000 stipend, which covers transatlantic airfare and domestic travel, as well as room and board, for a minimum of 21 days.
-Fellows are required to work closely with the Program Director to organize a detailed day-by-day itinerary before the stipend is released.
-Travel must take place within one calendar year of selection.
+Fellows receive a $7,000 stipend, which covers transatlantic airfare and domestic travel, as well as room and board, for a minimum of 21 days.
+American Fellows travel to Germany, and German Fellows travel to the United States.
+Fellows must work closely with the Program Director to organize a detailed day-by-day itinerary.
+Fellows have one year from the date of selection to take their fellowship.

 Upon completing their international travel, fellows are required to submit an analytical report on their findings.
 This report must be suitable for publication by the American Council on Germany.
-Fellows are also asked to share their research with a wider audience through presentations and discussions at ACG Warburg Chapters and/or their local communities, as well as on social media.
+Fellows will be asked to present their research to the broader ACG audience, either in person or as a webinar.

 - A cover letter outlining your personal and professional objectives for the fellowship;